Chart Color Schemes

 Educational outcomes in Junee fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 Junee has a network of 6 schools educating approximately 633 students, with typical Australian school conditions (ICSEA: 960) and balanced educational opportunities.
-There are 5 primary and 1 secondary school serving distinct age groups.
-School places per 100 residents are lower at 9.9 compared to the regional average of 15.3, indicating some students may attend schools in adjacent areas.
+There are 5 primary and 1 secondary school serving distinct age groups, but school places per 100 residents (9.9) fall below the regional average (15.3), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education